fozziejonathan/cs234-finalproject/README.md

 # Preference-Based Learning for Continuous Control
 CS 234 Final Project — Jonathan Lu

-We compare RLHF and DPO for fine-tuning robot manipulation policies in MetaWorld, starting from a BC baseline trained on expert demos.
+We compare RLHF and DPO for fine-tuning robot manipulation policies in Meta-World, starting from a BC baseline trained on expert demos.
 We also implement DPOP, a DPO variant that adds a regularization penalty to prevent likelihood collapse.

 ## Setup